neo-project/docs/en-us/network/private-chain/private-chain3.md

 1. In NEO-GUI, right-click on the blank area of account page, click `Create Contract Address` -> `Multi-Signature`.
 2. Enter the public key and set the minimum number of signatures to 1.
 Click `Confirm`.
-3. Click Wallet -> Rebuild wallet index.
+3. Click `Wallet` -> `Rebuild wallet index`.

 Now you should see the contract address has 100 million NEO shares.
-Since this multi-signature address only requires one signature, you can transfer NEO and claim GAS from the contract address as you tranfer them from a standard address.
+Since this multi-signature address only requires one signature, operations of transferring assets from the contract address is as same as transferring assets from a standard address.